Skip to Content

 Taco 2: The Purista Taco

-The main difference between the purista taco and the traditional style is the addition of a little adobo in the marinade.
+The main difference between the purista taco and the traditional style is the addition of a little adobo seasoning in the marinade.
 The purista also has chiles and achiote, but typically does not have pineapple added.

 Taco 3: The Trompo Rojo Taco